The world is our classroom’s playground. We can see and talk to practically anyone around the world (with an Internet

 Often, we aren’t sure we’re up to the technical skills.
 We don’t know where to find partners to call globally.
 There’s uncertainty, and we’re unsure how it will go over with our students.

 However, the risk is low and the rewards are immeasurable.
 As friend, Skype Master Teacher and fellow educator Jed Dearybury puts it, “A bad call is better than a good worksheet any day.”

-It can be as simple as this: Sign up for a video call service like Skype or Google Meet.
+It can be as simple as this: Sign up for a video call service like Zoom or Google Meet.
 Do a test call with someone to make sure it works.
 Then start planning some activities with your class.

 Not sure what to do or where to go or what to do?
 Check out all of our resources and ideas below!

 This activity is the gateway to so much more.
 Pair up with another class and ask yes/no questions to guess where in the world that class is.
 (About mystery location calls and why we need more) Find a class to partner with through the Flipgrid Gridpals option.

 People all over the world have unique experiences and perspectives to share with your students.
 You never know if you can get them unless you ask … so ask!
 (See ideas for finding the perfect virtual guest.)
 (Find a virtual guest speaker options at the Speakers for Schools website.)

 Take students to places they likely won’t ever visit in their lives … domestically or abroad.
-Choose from field trips from the Skype in the Classroom site or, if the place you really want isn’t on the Skype list, reach out and see if they can make it happen.
+Choose from field trips from our virtual field trips page or, if the place you really want isn’t on the list, reach out and see if they can make it happen.
 (See ideas for doing virtual field trips with your class!)

 Some of the best and most relevant conversations between students and a virtual guest/partner class can come from honest questions from the students themselves.
 Give them the opportunity!